DoImant/RPicoButton/README.md

 # Sample program for the RPicoButton class

-This class is used for handling buttons on an RP2040 Raspberry Pico Up to 16 buttons can be queried simultaneously.
+This class is used for handling buttons on an RP2040 Raspberry Pico up to 16 buttons can be queried simultaneously.
 The GPIOs from 0 to 22 can be used with up to sixteen consecutive pins.
 In addition to the query which buttons have been pressed, the duration of the press is also determined and made available.
 The init method must be used to initialize the